frederic-perez/AmE-dictionary/data/dictionary.md

 __beseechment__
 __beset__ _v_ :nine: __1__ Annoy continually or chronically. _Suyn_ chevvy, chevy, chivvy, chivy, harass, harry, hassle, molest, plague, provoke :es: plagado _The development and approval of the Novavax vaccine has been beset by delays._ __2__ To attack on all sides _Syn_ set upon _The zebra was beset by leopards._ __3__ To surround; hem in: _a village beset by dense forest._ __4__ Decorate or cover lavishly (as with gems).
 To stud. _Syn_ incrust, encrust _A gold bracelet beset with jewels._
 __besmeared__ _v_
-__besmirch__ _v_ :six: (besmirched, besmirching) Charge falsely or with malicious intent; attack the good name and reputation of someone.
+__besmirch__ _v_ :seven: /bih-SMERCH/ /bɪˈsmɜrtʃ/ (besmirched, besmirching) Charge falsely or with malicious intent; attack the good name and reputation of someone.
 To stain; sully: _a reputation that was besmirched by slander._ _Syn_ asperse, calumniate, defame, slander, denigrate, sully, smear _She denied everything the tabloids wrote about her, stating that they were only trying to besmirch her reputation._
 __besot__ _v_ (besotted) :six: To muddle or stupefy, as with alcoholic liquor or infatuation.
 __bespeak__ _v_ (bespoke) :four::hammer:
 __bespectacled__ _adj_ :two: Wearing eyeglasses. _Hollande, an unassuming and bespectacled Socialist._